 But it doesn’t end there: meteorites are also defined as falls and finds.

-Meteorite finds are what you come across by chance, strolling through the desert, trekking across Antarctica, or remotely driving a rover across Mars, for example.
-Or if you have a job that takes you down into the ground, like in a quarry.
+Meteorite finds are what you come across by chance, strolling through the desert, trekking across Antarctica, or remotely driving a rover across Mars, or if you have a job that takes you down into the ground, like in a quarry.
 Quarries are the perfect place to go and see a clean vertical section of millions of years of rock with no expensive equipment required (just permission, sometimes).
-Some important scientific discoveries have been made that way, in particular in a number of Swedish quarries, where a whole host of meteorites that rained down during the so-called Ordovician Meteor Event half a billion years ago are linked to a concurrent period of bio-diversification that took place on Earth (which you can read more about here).
+Some important scientific discoveries have been made that way, in particular in a number of Swedish quarries, where a whole host of meteorites that rained down during the so-called Ordovician Meteor Event half a billion years ago are linked to a period of bio-diversification that took place on Earth (which you can read more about here).

 So that is the end of my article that aims to clarify the difference between meteoroids, meteors and meteorites.